 WHO THIS POLICY APPLIES TO

-This Privacy Notice applies to all those who apply for a job vacancy within the MMI ELR Group ("MMI ELR" or “MMI” or “ELR” or "we" or "us"), including candidates who apply directly through our website or are referred to us by recruitment agencies ("candidate(s)") or "you" or "your").
+This Privacy Notice applies to all those who apply for a job vacancy within the MMI ELR Group ("MMI ELR" or “MMI” or “ELR” or "we" or "us"), including candidates who apply directly through our website or are referred to us by recruitment agencies ("candidate(s)") or "you" or "your") or job portals integrated with our HR system.
 It also applies to third parties whose information you provide to us in connection with the job application (for example, the person(s) you are related to who have a relationship or an interest with the Emirates Group).